Abhishek-Dobliyal/COVID_19_Predictor/README.md

 ## NOTE
-Keep all the directories and files together ( and also do not rename any files/directories ).
+1. Keep all the directories and files together ( and also do not rename any files/directories ).
 Failure of this may lead to errors.
+2. The dataset used to train the model is *imaginary* and hence the model gives inaccurate results.
+Using real world dataset will definitely fetch good outcomes.
+3. The code of model training is also provided in a python notebook.